 Equafleece Dog Suit

-I love using our Equafleeces.
-They’re great for drying the dogs out after our walks.
+Equalfeeces are also a great option for drying the dogs out after our walks.
 I opted for the Dog Suit design, which covers all four legs and leaves a cut out so your dog can still go to the toilet.
 There are a range of styles available, including the Dog Jumper, which covers the front legs or a Tankie, which just covers your dog’s body.
 I put Woody and Hen in them after we’ve been out, however you can use it to keep your dog warm and dry while they’re walking if you prefer.

 Dogrobes | GIFTED

 DOGSCLOSURE: Dogrobes sent us 3 complimentary products when Woody modelled for their e-commerce photos in 2018.